openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 If replica's `ReplicaID_CVR` is NOT in known list, it is replica addition case.
 Add `ReplicaID_CVR` with `ReplicaGUID_Data` to known replica list.

-For the case of adding new replica or a replacment replica, Steps to follow for data consistency to perform above steps:
+For the case of adding new replica or a replacement replica, steps to follow for data consistency are:
 - Identify the case when replica turned from quorum ‘off’ to quorum ‘on’ state.
 Let this replica referred as R.
+- If RF number of known replicas are NOT available or `ReplicaID_CVR` is in known list, update CStorVolume CR and in-memory structures (Replica replacement or replica movement case)
+- If RF == DRF, disconnect
+- (Replica scaleup case) If there is no change in CF with increase in RF, update the CStorVolume CR and in-memory structures with increased RF
-- Make sure there are no pending IOs on R [Why?
+- Pause IOs for few seconds, and, make sure there are no pending IOs on R [Why?
 If CR got updated, and there are pending IOs on R, CF of those IOs MAY NOT be met with new RF]
-- All IOs need to be verified to be successful on R until updating to CStorVolume CR is successful.
-[Why?
-This is similar to above reason.
-CF of those IOs may not met with new RF.
-If it is made sure that CF of those IOs is met wrt new RF, this and above checks would become optional]
+- If pending IOs still exists, resume IOs and retry above steps in next iteration.
+- If there are no pending IOs,
+  - mark `R` as scaleup replica and resume IOs
+  - When any replica is marked as scaleup replica, all write IOs need to be verified to be successful with new and old consistency models.
   - Inform cstor-volume-mgmt with new replicas and replication factor details
 - If udpating CR succeeds, update in-memory data structures of istgt
-- If updating CR fails, retry after some time
+- If updating CR fails, retry above steps after some time

 #### LLDNotes
 - Control plane should never create more than initially configured RF number of